liamsmith3194/otter-hockey/README.md

 1. I want to be able to *receive an email confirmation* so that I can **know my request to register has been received and all I need to do is verify my account.**

-    - Almost immediately after signing, up an automated email was sent to my address asking me to confirm my user via the confirm button and then signing in.
+    - Almost immediately after signing up, an automated email was sent to my address asking me to confirm my user via the confirm button and then signing in.

 1. I want to be able to *login and out of my account* so that I can **ensure my account is safe should I share a computer.**